Lego Modular Buildings: Grand Emporium (2010)

-Pet Shop
+Pet Shop (2011)

-Pet Shop (set number: 10218) is the sixth set in the Modular Buildings series released in May 2011.
+Pet Shop (set number: 10218) is the sixth set in the Modular Buildings series, released in May 2011.
 The set contains 2032 pieces and is recommended for builders 16 years of age or older.
-It is the first set in the series that is actually two buildings that separate using the same Technic pins that link the rest of the modular buildings together.
+It is the first set in the series that is actually two buildings that are separated using the same Technic pins that link the rest of the modular buildings together.
 They can be reversed or separated and wrapped around another building.
-The brown building is a brownstone-style town house with elevated ground floor atop a crawl-space and the sand blue building is the Pet Shop.
+The brown building is a brownstone-style townhouse with elevated ground floor atop a crawl space, and the sand blue building is the Pet Shop.
 The brown building was the second building after Market Street that had a basement.
-There is a feature on the Pet Shop on the ground floor where the staircase can be folded away for more access room for playing as this was an issue with Market Street.
+There is a feature on the Pet Shop on the ground floor where the staircase can be folded away for more access room for playing, as this was an issue with Market Street.
 There are four minifigures, two parrots, one dog, one cat, and a fish tank with goldfish.
 The set also includes three dog bones, a ball, a frog toy, a birdhouse, a bucket, and a brush.
 Until the Brick Bank, this was also the shortest set by height and stands at just over 25 cm.
 The next tallest modular is Market Street at 33 cm.
-The set includes a full interior including a toilet, bed, kitchen, and fireplace.
+The set includes a full interior, including a toilet, bed, kitchen, and fireplace.

-Town Hall
+Town Hall (2012)

 Town Hall (set number: 10224) was released in March 2012 and is the seventh set in the Modular Building line.
 The set contains 2766 pieces and is recommended for builders 14 and over.
 It is the tallest Modular set, taking the title from the Green Grocer, having three floors with generally higher ceilings than the norm, plus a clock and bell tower on the roof.
-It contains many interior details, such as a working elevator, along with board tables and balconies to look to the floor below.
+It contains many interior details, such as a working elevator, along with board tables and balconies to look out to the floor below.
 Along with the many interior decor details, the building features the pilastered portico and brick façade treatments of United States Colonial Revival architecture.
-The 1891 date on the building represents the birth year of the founder of Lego and when reversed, it is the birth year of the designer, Astrid Graabæk (1981).
-The set was released by Lego on 16 February 2012.
-There are eight minifigures in the set including a wedding couple.
+The 1891 date on the building represents the birth year of the founder of Lego, and when reversed, it is the birth year of the designer, Astrid Graabæk (1981).
+The set was released by LEGO on 16 February 2012.
+There are eight minifigures in the set, including a wedding couple.
 The set had a global discontinuation date of 31 December 2014 and had a much shorter lifespan than its predecessors.